-- A committee is formed and subject to reporting requirements when more than \$5,000 is raised, received or expended in a calendar year, including the candidate's own money, for campaign purposes.
+- A committee is formed and subject to reporting requirements when more than \$5,000 is raised, received or expended in a calendar year for campaign purposes.
+This includes the candidate's own money.
 Upon exceeding the \$5,000 threshold, a Statement of Organization (Form A-1) must be filed.
-A filing fee of \$100.00 is required. - Committees must keep records of all contributions and all expenditures. - Periodic campaign statements must be filed disclosing receipts and expenditures. - Contributors must be listed on Schedules A or B of Campaign Statements (Form B-1) if they have contributed more than \$250. - Expenditures of more than \$250 must be listed on Schedule D, Section 1.
-Unpaid bills/expenditures must be listed on Schedule D, Section 2. - Failure to timely file required reports or statements subjects the committee and candidate to late filing fees and civil penalties. - Statements and Reports may be filed electronically in FirstTuesday.
+This may be filed in FirstTuesday.
+A filing fee of \$100.00 is required. - Committees must keep detailed records of all contributions and all expenditures. - Periodic campaign statements must be filed disclosing receipts and expenditures. - Contributors must be listed on Schedules A or B of Campaign Statements (Form B-1) if they have contributed more than \$250. - Expenditures of more than \$250 must be listed on Schedule D, Section 1.
+Unpaid bills/expenditures must be listed on Schedule D, Section 2. - Failure to timely file required reports or statements subjects the committee and candidate to late filing fees and civil penalties.